100% Free Consultation (210) 361-6291

 It is essential to keep in mind that there is a statute of limitations on wrongful death claims—this means that you only have two years to file a claim before it is too late.
 To learn more, visit Sec.
 71 of the Civil Practice & Remedies Code.

-Recovering Damages in a Texas Wrongful Death Claim
+Recovering Damages in a Wrongful Death Claim

 The loss of a loved one exacts a steep and permanent cost.
 It robs children of their parents, spouses of their partners, and parents of their children.
 In addition to the loss of an irreplaceable bond, the loss of a spouse often also means the loss of income and benefits that people rely on.
 Recovering from those real costs is what a wrongful death claim is for.